 First, every time you collect a chest, get back to the outpost quickly and sell it.
 Make sure there is no other ship parked, if yes, be careful, and use water to get to the gold merchant.

 Second, you can keep a couple of quests handy, and if the islands are nearby on the new map, complete them while on the go.
-This is efficient, but risks are little higher.
+This is efficient, but the risks are a little higher.
 Your experience will come in handy.

 Battling the Ships:

-If you are accidentally left by your crew mate or you fell off the ship, you will see a creepy looking mermaid in the sea water.
+If you are accidentally left by your crew mate or you fell off the ship, you will see a creepy-looking mermaid in the seawater.
 Just go to her, and she will get you back to the ship.

 Learn to use Charge attack using the right trigger.
-It’s useful when you need to take down the captains and If you ever face an annoying crew mate, Lock him Down.
+It’s useful when you need to take down the captains, and If you ever face an annoying crew mate, Lock him Down.
 Find this option in the menu.
 Crew members will have to vote.

-I am sure there many more tips that will come out of the experience.
+I am sure there are many more tips that will come out of the experience.
 If you have any, let us know in the comments.